-A housing unit occupied at the time of interview entirely by people who will be there for 2 months or less.
+Also known as a temporarily-occupied housing unit, a current residence elsewhere is a housing unit occupied at the time of interview entirely by people who will be there for

-In Computer-Assisted Telephone Interviews (CATI) and Computer-Assisted Personal Interviews (CAPI), the data for current residence elsewhere were obtained after creating the roster of people staying at the sample unit and after asking the current residence questions.
-Temporarily occupied units are sample units occupied at the time of interview entirely by people who will be there for 2 months or less.
+2 months or less.
 At sample units where all the people are staying less than 2 months, the respondent is asked a subset of the questions from the housing section, including the question on vacancy status.